mia-platform/documentation/docs/tutorial/demo_project/overview.md

 1. In *Design area*,go to [Microservices section](../../development_suite/api-console/api-design/services.md) and click *Create a Microservice*.
 2. Search the example `Data generator example`, then click the related tab.
 3. Now you have to set your collection's fields.
-Scroll to *Fields* section and click *Add New* to create the following fields:
+Scroll to *Fields* section and click *Add Field* to create the following fields: